Seasonal Flu Q&A

 The Centers for Disease Control and Prevention (CDC) recommends flu vaccines for everyone 6 months and older, especially for pregnant women, people with chronic medical conditions, adults over the age of 50, and children under age 5.

-Seasonal flu vaccines are still available at all Group Health Medical Centers locations.
-We recommend you get your flu vaccine when you're already in a medical center for any other service, or just walk in between 8:30 a.m. and 5 p.m.
+Seasonal flu vaccines are available at all Group Health Medical Centers clinics.
+We recommend you get your flu vaccine when you're already in a clinic for any other service, or just walk in between 8:30 a.m. and 5 p.m.
 Monday through Friday.

 Details About Seasonal Flu Vaccine

-The 2012-13 seasonal flu vaccine protects against the three influenza viruses that will be most common this year, and is reportedly well-matched to protect you.
+Most of the 2013-14 flu vaccine protects against the three influenza viruses that will be most common this year, and is reportedly well-matched to protect you.
+Some seasonal flu vaccines will protect against four flu viruses.
 The viruses in the vaccine can change each year based on international surveillance and scientists' estimations about which types and strains of viruses will circulate in a given year.

 Once you receive your vaccine, it takes about two weeks for it to begin protecting you.
 The vaccine will give you protection against the flu until it's time for a vaccination next fall.